-You bake these baby back ribs in oven with beer until it becomes so tender and juicy that they literally fall-off-the-bone.
+You bake these baby back ribs in the oven with beer until it becomes so tender and juicy that they literally fall off the bone.
 Effortlessly delicious and perfect for indoor barbecue parties.

 See how succulent the meat is?
 This is the kind of stuff your barbecue rib dreams are made of.
 You can easily achieve this if you follow some simple steps.

-Cooking baby back ribs in oven with beer.
+Cooking baby back ribs in the oven with beer.

-Using beer to simmer accentuates the richness of the meat and adds an earthy flavor to the baby back ribs that is great for barbecues.
-Beer also works as tenderizer when used in the marinade.
+Using beer to simmer accentuates the richness of the meat and adds an earthy flavor to the baby back ribs that are great for barbecues.
+Beer also works as a tenderizer when used in the marinade.

 As beers differ in flavor, the type of beer to use depends on you.
 Normally, the beer that you like to drink is a good choice.

 Will it taste like beer?
 Not really, maybe just a little hint of beer taste can be detected, especially if a strong beer is used, but after cooking it for a long time the beer taste disappears.

 What is silverskin and how to remove it?

 You see, at the back or the bone-side of the rack of the ribs is a white membrane called silverskin.